All Episodes

 Maybe Alyssa doesn't know that today we hit a 49-year low in terms of jobless claims in the United States.

-Uh the U.S. weekly jobless claims is now the lowest since 1969.
+The U.S. weekly jobless claims is now the lowest since 1969.

-Uh, that would be wanting to make America great again.
+That would be wanting to make America great again.

-Having the record low unemployment for black Americans, Hispanic Americans, Asian Americans, women in the workplace, uh, youth unemployment.
+Having the record low unemployment for black Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment.

 That would be about making America great again.